cillyk/GE1-Assignment/readme.md

 # What I am most proud of in the assignment

 I am most proud of how the visualiser moves and changes as the song progresses, When starting out at the begging of the default song the visualiser is quite slow and as the song progresses it becomes more rapid and the colour changes begin giving a kind of disco effect when the song reaches it's peak/drop.
-It has been fun to test it out with multiple songs of different grenres and see how it looks.
-Songs with breaks/big build ups of quiteness look very cool with it.
+It has been fun to test it out with multiple songs of different genres and see how it looks.
+Songs with breaks/big build ups or periods of quietness look very cool with it.

 I am also proud of how the tank looks with the fishes moving around it and the glowing lights of the speakers.
-The tank being randomly genereated with random decoration is aso quite cool.
+The tank being randomly generated with random decoration is also quite cool.

 # Proposal submitted earlier can go here: